22311523-Nikita-Mavrodiy/Car-Rental-DBMS/README.md

 CMPE343 Database Management Systems and Programming I

 Report Due Date: 21th of December 2025
 Project Presentations: Between 22-30 December 2025

+#Project Instructions for Team Members
+Please follow these steps after joining the GitHub repository and Supabase project:

+1. Go to GitHub → Projects → Board

+2. Choose any task labeled Available

+3. Move it to "In Progress" while you work

+4. After completing a task, upload your work to the repo and move the task to "In review"

+5. All SQL work (DML + queries) must be executed in Supabase and also saved in the repository as .sql files

+6. All query outputs must include screenshots (saved in /screenshots or uploaded directly in the report later)

 # ERD Diagram
 <img width="1131" height="628" alt="image" src="https://github.com/user-attachments/assets/2eb7ae1b-9791-4eff-816a-cc1f94e3e7cc" />